yeagerai/genworlds/docs/docs/genworlds-framework/agents/think.md

 Brains take full advantage of [OpenAI Functions](https://openai.com/blog/function-calling-and-other-api-updates) to allow easy specification of the desired output json format.

-Here is the updated Mermaid graph showing the flow of the think process:
+Following is a flow chart diagram of an agent's thought process:

 ```mermaid
 graph TD